ianrrees/ianrrees.github.io/_posts/2022-04-14-logging-program.markdown

 Clearly show the time-relationship between data sources.
 Eg, should be able to select a block of text in one stream, and easily understand what was going on in other streams at the same time.

 Indicate current log file size, provide for saving/loading/discarding/etc

+Columns could be added to the log output, which indicate state based on filtering logs or whatever.
+For instance, if USB cable connectivity can be determined from the log items (if there are connection/disconnection events), there could be a column that shows whether cable is connected for each log item - 1/0/?.